 Best Bike Riding Paths for NYC Families

-Governors Island is a great getaway within the city.
-From the ornate architecture of the Battery Maritime Building to the views of lower Manhattan from the ferry itself, the entire trip is one the whole family will enjoy from beginning to end.
-When I learned that Blazing Saddles offered FREE bike rentals Monday-Friday mornings on Governors Island, I jumped all over the opportunity.
-While many family programs on Governors Island like GrowNYC’s Teaching Garden and CMA Free Arts Island Outpost are only open to visitors on weekends, the big upside of going to Governors Island on a weekday is the absence of crowds.
+Governors Island is a great getaway within the city during its annual summer season, which debuts on Saturday, May 1, 2021.
+From the ornate architecture of the Battery Maritime Building to the views of lower Manhattan from the ferry itself, the entire trip is one the whole family can enjoy from beginning to end.
+Even better: Blazing Saddles offers FREE 1-hour bike rentals Monday-Friday mornings on Governors Island, making this a great mid-week excursion.
+While many family programs on Governors Island are only open to visitors on weekends, the big upside of going to Governors Island on a weekday is the absence of crowds.
 You can take in the transformation the island has undergone at your own pace.
-During your bike ride along the car-free paths you can spy playgrounds and hammocks, view hundreds of woolly bear caterpillars, and learn about the island's history.
-The views of the city and Statue of Liberty from the island are spectacular.
+During your bike ride along the car-free paths, you can spy playgrounds and hammocks, view hundreds of woolly bear caterpillars, and learn about the island's history.
+The views of the city and the Statue of Liberty are spectacular.
 If you're going to ride bikes with your family in NYC, a Governors Island excursion should be your first outing—and it won't be your last.

 Explore Central Park by bike.

 Timeless, nostalgic, and delightful, riding a bike through Central Park provides a vantage point you just can't get on foot.
-For my bike ride through Central Park, I took my 12-year-old daughter for a "mommy and me" afternoon.
-It was an excellent opportunity for her to practice shifting gears, and being aware of other riders, pedestrians, and traffic in a controlled setting.
-We enjoyed a leisurely ride with minimal car traffic—although we saw plenty of horse-drawn carriages and pedicabs.
-We stopped at Conservatory Water, visited Le Pain Quotidian for a chocolate chip cookie, and after our break, walked past Alice in Wonderland on our way back to the East Drive.
+It's an excellent opportunity to practice shifting gears and being aware of other riders, pedestrians, and traffic in a controlled setting.
+Enjoy a leisurely ride with minimal car traffic—although you'll encounter plenty of horse-drawn carriages and pedicabs depending on your route.
+During our visit, we stopped at the Conservatory Water and walked past Alice in Wonderland on our way back to the East Drive.
 We then rode to the Obelisk near The Met and walked our bikes over to the West Side past the playing fields.
 We visited a few more landmarks we never manage to see on foot, including the iconic Belvedere Castle.
-We visited the opulent Shakespeare Garden and the charming Swedish Cottage Marionette Theater, and concluded our afternoon riding down West Drive past the Lake where we heard the strumming of a koto echoing in the wind.
-This was a special treat for my daughter who is currently obsessed with Asian art and culture.
 Our final stop was the Cherry Hill Fountain and Bow Bridge.
 Taking advantage of the downhill ride, we swooshed past Tavern on the Green and exited the park, tired, hot, and sweaty from another great adventure.

 Brooklyn Bridge Park Greenway

-The Brooklyn Greenway Initiative is a 26-mile route connecting Brooklyn’s waterfront, 18 miles of which have been completed to date.
+The Brooklyn Greenway Initiative is a 26-mile route connecting Brooklyn’s waterfront, 20 miles of which have been completed to date.
 As part of the Greenway initiative, there is a dedicated bike trail in Brooklyn Bridge Park.
-On day two of my staycation, we headed to Brooklyn and packed everything we had with wheels for our three children, ages 7, 9, and 12.
-We parked our car in Dumbo and headed to the waterfront, working our way down to the bike path where the children took off and never looked back.
 The bike path was very wide and accommodating for pedestrians, strollers, and bikers.
 It’s an excellent space for inexperienced or younger riders to learn or practice bike riding, especially during the week.
 If you've worked up an appetite after biking and playing, there is no shortage of family-friendly places for grub in Dumbo.

-A never-ending expanse of parks, rolling hills, breathtaking views and unique spaces are everywhere you turn from Pier 1 to Pier 6.
+A never-ending expanse of parks, rolling hills, breathtaking views, and unique spaces are everywhere you turn from Pier 1 to Pier 6.
 It is a magnificent experience.
 With so many amenities along the Greenway, you can park your bike and take a walk off the beaten path to discover many delights.
-My children found an interactive garden maze, complete with sound and echo games, reflective mirrors, repurposed elements from the park’s construction and lush lawns on Pier 3.
+After exploring the Pier 2 Uplands, my children found the interactive garden maze, complete with sound and echo games, reflective mirrors, re-purposed elements from the park’s construction, and lush lawns on Pier 3.
 Other points of interest include Pier 4 beach, the Pier 5 playing fields, and Pier 6, which has playgrounds galore.

 The beautiful 11-mile bike trail on the Hudson River Greenway is a gift to the city.